Easy Boursin Pasta

-In fact, I think this might be my favorite baked pasta recipe I’ve ever tried – so I just know you’re going to love it, too!
-For more of the recipes in my series of “trying viral pasta recipes so you don’t have to” – try this dreamy french onion pasta, pure heaven!
+In fact, I think this might be my favorite baked pasta recipe I've ever tried - so I just know you're going to love it, too!
+For more of the recipes in my series of "trying viral pasta recipes so you don't have to" - try this dreamy French onion pasta and this vegan Marry Me "Chicken" pasta - pure heaven!

 Why You'll Love It: